AV-TM 300: Development

-The Brazilian Army signed the development contract and invested R$100 million since 2012, the development stages are being finalized by 2021 and already have about two dozen launches from test fields such as the CLBI.
+The Brazilian Army signed the development contract and invested R$ 100 million since 2012, the development stages are being finalized by 2021 and already have about two dozen launches from test fields such as the CLBI.
 The force has commissioned an initial batch of 100 units.
 In addition to being used in the land force, the weaponry can be used by the ASTROS of the Brazilian Marine Corps.
+As of December 2023, the missile was still in the test phase and had yet to enter service.
+By April 2024, Avibras faced debt and labor issues and owed approximately R$ 60 million worth of undelivered orders to the Brazilian Army.
+General Rocha Lima, head of the Army Projects Office, described the AV-TM as the company's greatest unconcluded project.

-Air Force variant
+Air launched variant

-The MICLA-BR (acronym in Portuguese for Brazilian Long-Range Cruise Missile) development was confirmed by the Brazilian Air Force in September 2019, to equip the JAS F-39 Gripen fighters.
-The first tests of the missile were conducted on 2019 with a Brazilian F-5 EM as a test platform.
+The MICLA-BR (acronym in Portuguese for Brazilian Long-Range Cruise Missile) development was confirmed by the Brazilian Air Force in September 2019 to equip the JAS 39 Gripen with the first tests of the missile conducted in the same year with a Brazilian F-5 EM as a test platform.
 The Brazilian Air Force intends to declare the MICLA-BR fully operational in the early 2030s.